Improved Reall-Santos method for AdS black holes in general 4-derivative gravities: Conclusions

-In this work, we successfully generalized the Reall-Santos method to asymptotically AdS black holes in Einstein-Maxwell theory extended by general 4-derivative terms.
-To achieve this, we first showed that the RS method gives rise to correct answers for Einstein-Maxwell-Weyl theory.
-Then starting from a theory with general 4-derivative interactions, we performed proper field redefinitions to bring the Lagrangian into the form of Einstein-Maxwell-Weyl theory for which the RS is applied to compute the on-shell action of the static charged AdS black hole solutions.
+In this paper, we resolved these issues by proposing an improvement of the RS method for AdS black holes that does not require the construction of any higher derivative surface terms.
+This greatly simplifies the RS method applied to AdS black holes as one only needs to substitute the leading-order solution into the bulk action.
+Thus our approach drastically simplifies computing quantum corrections to thermodynamic valuables of general AdS black holes and possess numerous applications in AdS quantum gravity.
+In particular, it facilities the precision test of AdS/CFT correspondence \cite{Bobev:2022bjm, Cassani:2022lrk, Ma:2024ynp}.
+To achieve this, we first observed that the RS method gave the correct answer for Einstein-Maxwell-Weyl theory which does not modify the AdS radius and requires no higher derivative surface terms.
+Then starting from a theory with general 4-derivative interactions, we performed proper field redefinitions to bring the Lagrangian into the form of Einstein-Maxwell-Weyl theory for which the RS method is applied to compute the on-shell action of the static charged AdS black hole solutions.
 Finally, the results are reexpressed in terms of the coefficients of the original theory.
 By this way, we obtain thermodynamic variables for AdS black holes in theories with general 4-derivative couplings without actually solving the corrected field equations.
 We verified our results by constructing explicitly the leading-order perturbative solutions.
-Although we focused on the spherically-symmetric and static charged AdS black holes, the appropriate thermodynamically-equivalent field redefinitions we obtained for the general 4-derivative extensions are valid for all the black hole solutions in the Eisntein-Maxwell theories.
+Although we focused on the spherically-symmetric and static charged AdS black holes, the appropriate thermodynamically-equivalent field redefinitions we obtained for the general 4-derivative extensions are valid for all the black hole solutions in the Einstein-Maxwell theories.